YuBlum/stark-lang/README.md

 ```

 ## Unions
 Unions are a collection of _tags_.
 Each tag represents a unique variant of the union, associated with a specific type.
-The _tag_ acts as the discriminator, and the _type_ defines how data must be hold.
+The _tag_ acts as the discriminator, and the _type_ defines how data must be held.

-To define a union tag, first put the name of the tag, followed by the desired type to be associated with it (e.g. `tag type`).
-To add an additional tag use `|` as a separator.
-Every tag must be enclosed by a single par of paranthesis to be a valid union definition:
+To define an union tag, first put the name of the tag, followed by the desired type to be associated with it (e.g. `tag type`).
+To add an additional tag use `|`, meaning 'or', as a separator.
+Every tag must be enclosed by a single pair of parenthesis to be a valid union definition:
 ```py
 def Some_Union : (tag0 type0|tag1 type1|...);
 ```